Beginners Guide to Electric Vehicles

 If you live in a location with lots of sun where tiered billing is used then solar may be a good option for you.
 Your combined car and house usage may place you in the top rate tier.
 At .10 kwH it may not be worth installing solar, but if you are paying .20 or more then it would definitely be feasible.

 The most frequent solar question asked of me by neighbors is concerning storing electricity.
 The big question is how do I get my electricity at night after the sun sets.
 The answer is net metering.
 Briefly, unused energy is fed back into the grid during the day, spinning the meter in reverse.
 At night I purchase electricity from my utility.
 Since demand is lower at night, electricity is cheaper then.
 If you have a digital meter you can opt for time of use metering where you pay less during the night and more during the peak daytime afternoon hours.

 This interesting estimate presents a picture that my 7k system will generate throughout the year.
 Notice the months with surplus generation.
 I receive credit and get to use them during the summer months when I use more energy than I generate.

 Solar systems are typically rated in kilowatts.
-Solar firms will refer to in their bids as offering a 3 kwh or 5 kwh system.
-What this means is in a perfectly efficient installation the system should generate 3 or 5 kilowatts of electricity each hour.
-Don't expect that as these numbers assume that the panels will always be perfectly aligned with the sun, at the perfect angle, and the outside temperature will be at the most optimum value.
-Result will vary.
-In actuality you could probably multiple that times four to get an approximate total.
+Solar firm bids refer to as offering a 3 kwh or 5 kwh system.
+What this means is in a perfectly efficient, installation the system should generate 3 or 5 kilowatts of electricity each hour.
+Don't expect that.
+These values assume the panels will always be perfectly aligned with the sun, at the perfect angle, and the outside temperature will be at the most optimum value.
+Results will vary.
 Your solar installer's bid will give you a better calculation based on your specific installation.